aeszyman/athletes-of-piety/timeline-js.md

 # TimelineJS

 This assignment consists of a digital component and short essay.
-Both are due on February 20.

-## Digital Compoment
+## Digital Component

+due February 13

 Select two chapters from the _Life of Antony_ that stood out to you.
 One chapter should come from the first half of the book (chapters 1-48) and the other from the second (chapters 49-94).